25 May 2006

 Same Sky

-The October-December 2005 issue of Same Sky, a radical left-wing Thai journal, has been banned.
-The editor has been contacted by the police, who claim that the magazine (specifically its interview with Sulak Sivaraksa) constitutes lese majeste.
-The banned issue examines the business interests of the Thai monarchy, and its cover illustration (an adaption of the Coca-Cola logo) presents the royal family as a corporation.
+The October-December 2005 issue of Same Sky (volume 3, number 4), a radical left-wing Thai journal, has been banned.
+The editor has been contacted by the police, who claim that the magazine (specifically its interview with Sulak Sivaraksa, publisher of Seeds Of Peace) constitutes lèse-majesté.